agostini335/test-brain/README.md

 # test-data-scientist-reviva
-Preliminary assignment for a Data scientist position in Reviva
+Preliminary assignment for a Data Scientist position in Reviva